andis-sprinkis/swayscale/README.md

 It is indented to better display user interfaces of the older applications which do not scale to the modern OS GUI resolutions, therefore appear tiny.

-**Running Sway as the host graphical environment is not required for this.** Sway can be launched in a window under X11, so I do assume this solution works in most of the Linux GUI environments.
+**Running Sway as the host graphical environment is not required.** Sway can be launched in a window under both X11 and Wayland.
+This is why I think this solution should works in most of the Linux GUI environments (let me know when it doesn't).

-This repository is not a library, so just copy and adapt these files to your needs.
+This repository is not a library, so just copy and modify these files to suit your needs.

 ## Limitations